Education and Disability Access: Individuals with Disabilities Education Act

 This plan states the current educational status of the child and sets forth goals and objectives for the child to meet.
 Room for parental consent or involvement is provided at each step in the child's education.

 Free and Appropriate Public Education

-IDEA defines free appropriate public education as special education and related services that are provided at public expense, under public supervision and direction.
-Free appropriate public education must also meet standards set forth by state educational agencies; must include appropriate education at the preschool, elementary, and secondary levels; and must be provided in conformity with individualized education programs required under IDEA.
+IDEA defines "free appropriate public education" as education support and related services that are provided at public expense, under public supervision and direction.
+Free appropriate public education must also:

 State Educational Agencies